xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/The Elder Scrolls.md

 # Future Goals

 The knowledge gained from these articles not only provides insights into a fascinating application of AI but also leaves me with know-how about computational pipelines, data preparation and interdisciplinary collaboration.
 All of which are highly valuable in future endeavors as a computer science professional.
 Additionally, it shows that commitment to continuous learning could result in achieving things that ware thought impossible.

+---
+# Peer Feedback

+I appreciate detailed feedback recived from Kacper on my portfolio, and I'm grateful for the positive aspects he highlighted.
+I value his suggestion to provide more comprehensive information in the paper summaries, particularly regarding scientific data and specific details.
+To address this, I'll work on expanding the content while maintaining concise and engaging writing.
+His recognition of the vocabulary table and linked definitions is encouraging, and I'm pleased to have inspired a positive idea for his own project.
+I understand the need for more specific information in certain sections, and I commit to incorporating additional details to enrich the reader's understanding.
+His feedback is invaluable, and I'm determined to refine my projects in future to better meet the expectations of both newcomers and those with a deeper knowledge of the subject.